git-cardoso/Algoritimo-Gulosa/README.md

---
-Entrar a menor rota até o destino.
+Encontrar a menor rota até o destino.

 - Nem sempre a melhor abordagem